Publishing

 The ipm publish

 command allows you to publish new package versions to IPMHub.
-This guide covers the publishing process and best practices to ensure your packages are properly structured and accessible.
+This guide covers the publishing process and best practices to ensure your packages are properly structured and accessible, including support for verified packages and comprehensive audit reporting.

 Prerequisites